mukesh-kk/website/src/routes/blog/building-cloud-dev-assistants-with-gpt-4-on-gitpod.md

     path = create_filepath(details.unique_worker_id, details.workflow_uuid)
     activity.logger.info(f"Downloading ${details.url} and saving to ${path}")

-    # Here is where the real download code goes.
-Developers should be careful
-    # not to block an async activity.
-If there are concerns about blocking download
-    # or disk IO, developers should use loop.run_in_executor or change this activity
-    # to be synchronous.
-Also like for all non-immediate activities, be sure to
-    # heartbeat during download.
     async with aiohttp.ClientSession() as sess:
         async with sess.get(details.url) as resp:
             # We don't want to retry client failure